mlmulv/mlmulv/README.md

 **mlmulv/mlmulv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+- 🌱 I’m currently learning:
+  1. Kalman Filters
+  2. Particle Filters
+  3. Computational Neuroscience
+- 👯 I’m looking to collaborate on:
+  1. Machine Learning / Deep Learning with Human Brain Signals
+  2. Remote Sensing Projects
+  3. Sensor Fusion Projects